What does Sell by mean? Or the Sell by date.. Or the Best before date meaning? The Use by date? Or Best if used by date?

 The ‘Sell-by’ date is a stocking and marketing tool provided by food makers.
 It is intended to ensure proper turnover of the products in the store so they still have a long shelf life after consumers buy them.

 Consumers, however, are misinterpreting it as a date to guide their buying decisions.
 Some say that “Sell-by” dates should be made invisible to the consumer.

 Millions of Pounds of Food Wasted from confusion about Use-by dates

 Use-by dates are contributing to millions of pounds of wasted food each year.

-The dates solely indicate freshness, and are used by manufacturers to convey when the product is at its peak.
+The dates solely indicate FRESHNESS.
+And are used by manufacturers to convey when the product is at its peak.
 That means the food does not expire in the sense of becoming inedible.

-But according to the new analysis, words like “use by” and “sell by” are used so inconsistently that they contribute to widespread misinterpretation — and waste — by consumers.
+But according to the report’s analysis, words like “Use-by” and “Sell-by” are used so inconsistently that they contribute to widespread misinterpretation — and waste — by consumers.